JuliaCI/Nanosoldier.jl/README.md

 @nanosoldier `runbenchmarks(ALL, vs = "jrevels/julia:mybranch")`
 ```

-### Keyword arguments supported by all job types
+## Keyword arguments supported by all job types

 All job types support the following keyword arguments in their trigger syntax:

-- `flags = "..."`: If the job builds Julia, flags in this string will be passed to the `make`.
+- `flags = "..."`: If the job builds Julia, flags in this string will be passed to `make`.